aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/dapp/README.md

 Authentication is done using Amazon Cognito User Pool [custom authentication challenge](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-challenge.html) orchestrated by a serie [Lambda Triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html).

-The challenge consists of asking the users to sign a random message using their crypto wallet private key.
+The custom challenge consists of asking users to sign a random message using their crypto wallet private key.
 If the signature is valid, Amazon Cognito will create a new identity in the Cognito User Pool and will return a token.

 We use API Gateway to proxy API calls to Alchemy and Moralis.
-API Gateway provides authorization and protection of our Alchemy and Moralis API Keys.
+API Gateway provides authorization and protects our Alchemy and Moralis API Keys.
 Those secret keys are never exposed on the frontend application.

 # Local deployment

 Rename the `.env.example` file to `.env` and update the values there.
-Some values are referencing backend resources created earlier by SAM (see `backend` README) and are visibile as output of the `sam deploy` command or in the `Output` tab of the Cloud Formation stack.
+Some values are referencing backend resources created earlier by SAM (see the `backend` README) and are visibile as output of the `sam deploy` command or in the `Output` tab of the Cloud Formation stack.

 To start the local webserver, run: